Roina-Shin/google-cloud-study/GCP-Study/Study-log/Networking-Advanced.md

+---

-** **Further study** - why do we use UDP protocol and port 500 / 4500 for the VPN connection?
+ ### Further study - why do we use UDP protocol and port 500 / 4500 for the VPN connection?

-- UDP port 500 is the ISAKMP port for establishing PHASE 1 of IPSEC tunnnel.
+UDP port 500 is the ISAKMP port for establishing PHASE 1 of IPSEC tunnnel.